-All that said, here are a few extra special recommendations for the remainder of October (updated on Friday 10/20):
+All that said, here’s an extra special recommendation for the end of October (updated on Halloween):

 Judah Friedlander (one of the quickest minds and very finest stand-ups in comedy; 30 Rock, Meet the Parents, Along Came Polly, author of bestselling cartoon book If the Raindrops United) releases a black & white stand-up special via Netflix on Halloween that he wrote, performed, directed, produced, and edited from numerous sets he performed this year at the West VIllage’s Comedy Cellar.
 TItled America is the Greatest Country in the United States, much of the material is a response to our current insane Trump era.
 According to Judah, the 84-minute special “mostly satirizes American Exceptionalism, including U.S. domestic & foreign policy; it’s a comedy about racism, sexism, imperialism, climate change, health care, LGBTQ rights, fascism, drones, and mass incarceration.”
 For the trailer, please click here.

 You can find the vast majority of notable NYC live comedy shows by using the links below to explore the schedules of the following top NYC comedy venues: